SamarthhD/YieldCraft/README.md

-# 💹 YieldCraft
+# 💹 YieldCraft Lite

-YieldCraft  is a full-stack investment tracking and analytics application that allows users to manage their assets, visualize performance, and analyze portfolio insights — all in one place.
+YieldCraft Lite  is a full-stack investment tracking and analytics application that allows users to manage their assets, visualize performance, and analyze portfolio insights — all in one place.

 ---